 In order for a story to be successful, its writer must move readers by creating a sense of conflict and resolution.
 Prose must have conflict, which works up to a climax.
 The climax is the point after which the protagonist’s challenge resolves itself in one way or the other; characters’ lives will be simpler or more difficult, happy or sad, successful or failed as a result of what happens at this juncture.

-We all face these moments, in our lives, whether they be getting a job, buying a house, getting married or divorced, or having children.
-These decisions and events are the forks in the road.
+We all have these moments whether they be getting a job, buying a house, getting married or divorced, or having children.
+These events are the forks in the road.
 Choosing one way over the other has profound and long-last effects on the way our lives unfold.

 Since this ebb and flow mirrors life, the reader will naturally search for it in prose.
 It can be argued that fiction, or any writing for that matter, will not be convincing if it lacks this rhythmic movement.
 This essay will show how and why writers should create a variety of conflict and resolution in their work.
 Sometimes, a simple conflict, climax, and resolution scenario is not the most effective way to tell a story.

 A story does not necessarily have to “build up” to a climax; this is to say that there does not need to be a linear progression into a climax.
-As some of the upcoming examples will demonstrate, the climax can sometimes be found in the beginning of a novel with the exposition, rising action, and falling action taking place later.
+As some of the upcoming examples will demonstrate, the climax can sometimes be found in the beginning of a novel with the exposition taking place later.
 Instead of one major climax, maybe the protagonist will be confronted by a group of conflicts and resolutions.
-This may be the case if the character is dealing with an issue which follows him or her throughout life.
-Perhaps the protagonist will deal with something that is isolating, or maybe a character has lived through something that does not allow that character to recover.
+This may be the case if the character is dealing with an issue, which follows him or her throughout life.
+Perhaps the protagonist will deal with something that is isolating, or maybe a character will live through something that does not allow that character to recover.

 Although all novels have resolutions, it is important to note that not all resolutions are happy or convenient.
 Some may experience convenient resolutions to their conflicts while others do not.
 The fact that not all authors create resolutions that are convenient or “happy” makes these works more realistic and oftentimes more compelling.
 After all, in real life, not everything leads to a happy ending.
 Even in movies, it is oftentimes the more complicated story, without a happy ending, which is the most moving.
 Good examples of such movies are Million Dollar Baby, Titanic, and My Sister’s Keeper.

 Another example of a book with effectively creates conflicts, climaxes, and resolutions is Traci Slatton’s Immortal, which is a story of survival.
 The main character Luca is different from everyone else around him; many years elapse, but Luca, unlike others, ages very slowly.
-For as long as he can remember, Luca has lived on the streets.
-The overwhelming conflict in Luca’s life is his uniqueness; he hides and attempts to escape scrutiny but is scrutinized nonetheless, he searches for answers, which elude him, and he is isolated in a mortal world.
+The overwhelming conflict in Luca’s life is his uniqueness; he hides and attempts to escape scrutiny but is scrutinized nonetheless.
+He searches for answers, which elude him, and he is isolated in a mortal world.

 There are a variety of ways to create successful conflicts, climaxes, and resolutions in a story.
 Although it is thought that an exposition should lead to a climax, this does not always have to be the case.
 Writers can create a more convincing story by veering away from the simple conflict, climax -resolution formula.
 To figure out what works best, the writer should consider their story and create a conflict, climax, and resolution that are unique.
 Sometimes, an author may choose to have a major conflict or climax resolve in the beginning of the story like in The Bridge of San Luis Rey.
 This might be a good option for stories which will not necessarily have a convenient or happy resolution.
 Others may choose to have a conflict run throughout the story, as is the case with Immortal.
 This may also be a good idea for woks which will not have a happy or convenient ending.
-One of the best ways a writer can improve his or her judgment on what works best, is to read as much as possible.
-The more a writer reads, the more he or she will understand what type of exposition, conflict, climax, and resolution will work best for their work.
 The decision on how to work conflicts and resolutions into the story is unique to the story being told, and when done with careful thought, can make the story more profound, compelling, and interesting to the reader.

-Possession is intriguing from the first line, and the title is apt because reading it will have you so enthralled that you will be “possessed,” by it.
+Possession is intriguing from the first line, and the title is apt because reading it will have you you will be “possessed” by it.
 It is a must read for writers because the book gives great examples of: complex plot structure, use of descriptive vocabulary and masterful syntax, and a way to keep the reader intrigued until the very last line.

-Thus, in terms of the plot, there’s not just one story in this book; that would be too simple for such a complex work of historical fiction.
-Rather, the novel is a story, within a story, which are both part of a larger story.
+Thus, in terms of the plot, there’s not just one story in this book rather, the novel is a story within a story, which is part of a larger story.
 Presenting such a plot is not an easy task to accomplish, but the writer makes sure that all parts of the story fit together seamlessly.

 Placing the reader into two completely separate worlds, the author immerses us into Victorian as well as contemporary England; Byatt situates us in the contemporary, academic world, a world of dissertations, professors, libraries, and research, as well as a past where Victorian poets thrived in their artistic communities.

 The story begins with a discovery.
-Roland Michell, a research assistant, stumbles onto writing that seems to have been tucked inside a library book by none other than well-known Victorian poet, Randolph Henry Ash.
-Roland keeps this discovery a secret because figuring out how the new information fits into the existing scholarship could revolutionize the way the world sees Randolph Henry Ash.
+Roland Michell, a research assistant stumbles onto writing that seems to have been tucked inside a library book by none other than well-known Victorian poet, Randolph Henry Ash.
+Roland keeps this discovery secret because figuring out how the new information fits into the existing scholarship could revolutionize the way the world sees Randolph Henry Ash.
 Revealing the secret; however, would mean that Roland would quickly be dismissed from pursuing the work further.
 Also, he would not be credited with making the discovery in the first place.
 Nevertheless, he enlists the help of Maud Bailey, an expert on the subject of Victorian poets.
-Both characters simply want to learn the truth and, unlike others, do not care about the fame that may come with it.
+Unlike others, both characters simply want to learn the truth and do not care about the fame that may come with it.
 What they learn does revolutionize the way the world looks at Victorian poetry, as well as Randolph Henry Ash.

 Crafting an incomparable work, Byatt ends Possession by showing us that we can miss right what is in front of us.
-Readers of Possession, as well as the Victorian-age and contemporary characters in the story will all miss what is right in front of them.
-What is missed is what will stay with the reader, and this is one of the reasons that Byatt’s work is a literary one.
-Possession teaches as well as transforms the reader.
+Readers of Possession will miss what is right in front of them, and what is missed is what will stay with the reader.

-Furthermore, not only does the writer place us precisely in a setting where players yearn for knowledge and academic achievement, but she also makes us into one of the component players.
+Not only does the writer place us precisely in a setting where students yearn for knowledge and academic achievement, but she also makes us into one of the students.
 Every chapter starts with an insightful poem, an observation, or quotation that the reader (student) can consider.

 I recently spoke to Cathy (Cat) Colborn, author, creator of the an online journal, and Philadelphia representative for WragsInk Publishing.
 Colborn has been writing and drawing since she had her first easy reader as a child.
 Today, she’s become a jack-of-all trades in the creative-writing and publishing worlds.